Learn how to expertly execute global payments for streamlined accounts payable and business efficiency.

 Commonly referred to as a Global ACH, an international ACH makes it simple to make payments to overseas suppliers and affiliates.
 Global ACH payments can be made through various entities, including SEPA, BACS, and local banks, but are not carried out via a card network.
 They are inexpensive and extremely convenient.
 The downside to Global ACH payments is that they can take several days to process.
 Due to their low transaction fees, they are ideal for making large volumes of payment and are very simple to set up on a recurring basis.

 You must have the payee’s International Bank Account Number (IBAN) and other account information to make a Global ACH payment.
-Keeping up with each payee’s account information can be overwhelming without a global payments platform.
+Keeping up with each payee’s account information can be overwhelming without a global payment platform.

 3. Prepaid Debit Cards